CEI-lab/ece3400-2017/docs/Grading/Final_Competition.md

 The last three teams will be ranked according to their performance in the final round.

+### Maze Specifications

+* The maze will be a 5x4 grid with black lines crossing through the middle of each grid to allow the robot to traverse
+* Walls will be positioned strictly in between the lines.
+There will also be walls placed on the outer perimeter of the maze.
+The interior walls can be placed in any configuration.
+* Treasures will be placed on the walls, 4cm above the ground.
+They will face outwards (towards the robot)
+* Your robot will start at the bottom-right corner of the maze.
+* Speakers will be placed nearby the robot's starting position for every maze (approximately 1ft away).

 ## Scoring

 At the end of each of the four rounds, a score will be given to your team with a maximum of 20 points based on your robot and base station’s performance during that round.
 The following grading scheme is applied at every round for every robot that is competing.